-There are certain houseplants that we feel a good vibe around them because they purify the indoor air by neutralizing those fine dust particles, cigarette smoke, bacteria, viruses and mold spores.
+There are certain houseplants that create a good vibe around them because they purify the indoor air by neutralizing those fine dust particles, cigarette smoke, bacteria, viruses and mold spores.
 That’s why it’s crucial to know the type of plants we bring into our bedroom, because there is the place where we lay down for a good night sleep.

 Certain plants have the ability to absorb carbon dioxide and release oxygen but also to eliminate dangerous chemicals indoors that can lead to serious diseases.